-- EXAMPLE 3: Student is an eligible College Bound Scholar (CBS) - Typically, students who are Passport to College Promise Scholarship and CBS eligible have their CBS state aid commitment met by WCG and Passport to College Promise Scholarship awards. - Assuming a maximum CBS eligibility of \$8,100 in the example below, the CBS commitment is met with WCG (at \$7,600) and Passport to College Promise Scholarship (\$4,500), because the student is an eligible CBS student.
-The student is able in this case to receive the maximum WCG and Passport to College Promise Scholarship totaling \$12,100, but cannot receive additional CBS funding.
+- EXAMPLE 3: Student is an eligible College Bound Scholar (CBS) - Typically, students who are Passport to College Promise Scholarship and CBS eligible have their CBS state aid commitment met by WCG and Passport to College Promise Scholarship awards. - Assuming a maximum CBS eligibility of \$8,100 in the example below, the CBS commitment is met with WCG (at \$7,600) and Passport to College Promise Scholarship (\$2,000), because the student is an eligible CBS student.
+The student is able in this case to receive the maximum WCG and Passport to College Promise Scholarship totaling \$9,600, but can only receive additional CBS funding of \$1,500.